learnlatex/learnlatex.github.io/en/more-08.md

 ## Specifying the total table width

 The width of a `tabular` environment is automatically determined based on the contents of the table.
-There are two commonly used mechisms to specify the total width.
+There are two commonly used mechanisms to specify the total width.

-###`tabular*`
+### `tabular*`

 The `tabular*` environment takes an additional _width_ argument that specifies the total width of the table.
 Stretchy space must be added to the table using the `\extracolsep` command, this space is added between all columns from that point in the preamble, It is almost always used with `\fill` a special space that stretches to be as large as necessary.